Thousands pay tribute to Otto Warmbier at Ohio funeral

 Warmbier would have graduated this past May from UVA.

+Meis, his high school college counselor, said it was a "stroke of luck" that she got to advise him during his senior year at Wyoming.
+She was struck by his ability to have mature conversations with adults.

+"I've worked with teenagers my entire professional life, and I've never come across a young man as charismatic, as bright and as personable as Otto was," Meis said.
+"He was willing to set the world on fire."

-Instead, hundreds of people began filing into Wyoming High School on Thursday to pay tribute to him, including Yun, who helped to free him, and Ohio Sen. Rob Portman.
-Three miles of the suburban Cincinnati town have been lined with white and blue ribbons on the trees and gates.
+Hundreds of people filed into Wyoming High School on Thursday to pay tribute to him, including Yun, who helped to free him, and Ohio Sen. Rob Portman.
+Three miles of the suburban Cincinnati town were lined with white and blue ribbons on the trees and gates.

-"It's heartbreaking to see the family," local police officer Stephen Cordes, who is part of the security detail for the funeral procession, told WLWT.
-"But it will be uplifting to see the number of people turning out."
+"Each ribbon wrapped around a tree is like an arm wrapping around the Warmbiers," said Gretchen Tash, whose son is friends with Warmbier's younger brother.

+The outpouring of love for him and the kinship felt in the Wyoming community led her to tears.